-The thousands of families living in the immediate downtown area have and will continue to benefit from an additional elementary/middle school serving Lower Manhattan children.
-There was severe overcrowding in Lower Manhattan schools, specifically, P.S.
+The thousands of families living in the immediate downtown area have and will continue to benefit from an additional elementary/middle school to serve Lower Manhattan children.
+There was severe overcrowding of Lower Manhattan schools, specifically, P.S.
 234.

 Work on this project began in 2006.
 Fit-out and occupancy of the school was completed in 2011.